ecj4real/FaceBookStatusReader/readme.md

-FaceBook Status Reader
+#FaceBook Status Reader

+About
 --

-# About
 This is a project that comsumes the FaceBook Graph API and displays the status messages of a FaceBook User

-# Project Roadmap
+Project Roadmap
+--
 1. Register as a FaceBook Developer
 2. Create an App as a FaceBook Developer
 3. Authenticate user from Window Form